MikkelMathiasen23/GameOfThrones_Network/README.md

 The website can be seen under the Github pages.

 The site contains an introduction to the problem, a section devoted to the data, basic statistics, network analysis, text analysis, community detection.
 Lastly, a couple of tabs describing the in-depth analysis.

+All the notebooks used for the site can be found in *Notebooks final* folder, whereas the data used for the project can be found in the *Data* folder.
+The website uses the *fastpages* template to build the website.